 Most people think that rabbits should be fed carrots, or even just pellets.
 In truth, rabbits prefer a varied diet, consisting mostly of high quality dust-free hay.
 Carrots actually make a poor snack for rabbits as they are high in sugar and calcium and should only be given rarely in small portions.
 Commercial pellets should also be given sparingly since they are high in protein and can lead to obesity in older rabbits.
 You can find a list of acceptable foods for rabbits here.

 While this may be the case for wild rabbits, domesticated rabbits can live between 10-12 years, or even longer!
 Rabbits are a lifetime commitment and require help from you for the entirety of their lifespan.
 When bringing a rabbit into your life, make sure you, or the rabbit’s future owner is aware of the commitment they will have.

 Looking for cheaper and easier Easter rabbits for your children or friends?
-Chocolate rabbits are an annual favourite, or stuffed rabbits last forever and won’t cost your hundreds every year.
+Chocolate rabbits are an annual favourite, or go for a stuffed rabbit that lasts forever and won’t cost your hundreds every year.
 Both options are easy to find nation-wide, or can even be purchased online!
 If you’re still set on a rabbit, make sure you check out the many rabbit rescues, and try to adopt outside of Easter time.

 This year, let the only forgotten Easter bunnies be of the chocolate variety.